 Our 2 Meter Fusion Net is Thursdays, 9 PM 146.730 MHZ DN Mode or the (Fusion Net) Wires X Room.

-Power output is 20 watts into a VHF linear amplifier, with an output of 97 watts, out to our duplexer.
+Power output is 20 watts into a VHF linear amplifier, with an output of 97 watts, out of our duplexer.
 Our antenna is a Hustler Repeater Antenna with 6dB Gain and is 210 feet above ground.

 * (Based on publicly available metropolitan club membership rosters.)